Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 {% tab title="iOS" %}
 ### getThirdPartyId

-The callback will be invoked to return the `thirdPartyId` value, or if no third-party ID is set, `nil` is returned.
+The callback is invoked to return the `thirdPartyId` value, or if no third-party ID is set, `null` is returned.

 #### Syntax